 Remembering the Hotshots: The Eric Marsh Foundation

-Granite Mountain Hotshot Superintendent Eric Marsh was one of the individuals who lost his life that day.
+Granite Mountain Hotshot Superintendent Eric Marsh was one of the men who lost his life that day.
 Eric served for more than two decades in the fire service and was passionate about fighting wildland fires, as well as protecting property and lives.

 Eric's wife, Amanda Marsh, started The Eric Marsh Foundation (EMF).
 It is a 501(c)3 nonprofit dedicated to raising funds for injured or fallen wildland firefighters and their families.
 EMF also provides scholarships to Wildland Fire Academies across the nation for incoming students, and more.

-Today, the Yarnell Hill Fire site in Arizona is now known as the Granite Mountain Hotshots Memorial State Park.
+Today, the Yarnell Hill fire site in Arizona is now known as the Granite Mountain Hotshots Memorial State Park.

 "The families and the communities of Prescott and Yarnell worked hand-in-hand with the state to develop Granite Mountain Hotshots Memorial State Park as a place for healing and to honor the lives and legacy of 19 hotshots," says the Arizona State Parks web site.

 The trail is seven miles roundtrip and features 19 granite memorial plaques to honor every fallen hotshot.